 I'm often asked, "How many caves are there in Tennessee?"
 What they are really asking is, "how many caves do we know about in Tennessee?" or "how many caves have been described in Tennessee?"
 I like to say "described" as opposed to "discovered" since most caves that are newly described were likely known to historic and prehistoric people.
 Sometimes there is direct evidence to support this.

-The simple answer to the question is to state the number of caves as were described in the last Tennessee Cave Survey data release.
+The simple answer to the question is to state the number of caves as it was described in the last Tennessee Cave Survey data release.
 But a more thorough answer would note that number changes annually.
 Let's explore just how much it has changed, and maybe speculate on how much it will change into the future.

 History of Cave Documentation in Tennessee